Matt Qvortrup has been apointed co-editor of European Political Science Review

 Matt Qvortrup, Chair of Applied Political Science at CTPSR, has been appointed co-editor of European Political Science Review.
 Matt's term starts on 1 January, and he takes over from Wil Hout, joining Carlos Closa as co-editor of the journal.

 An expert on comparative European politics and referendums, his latest book Angela Merkel: Europe's Most Influential Leader (Overlook Press) has earned glowing reviews in Kirkus, Booklist and Publishers Weekly.
 His other books include (2014) and A Comparative Study of Referendums (2005).

 Following his appointment to EPSR, Matt Qvortrup told us, 'I am immensely honoured – and a wee bit humbled – to take up the post at European Political Science Review.
 A strong journal based on facts, empirical evidence and theoretical rigour is needed at a time when many people talk about the "post-truth society".
 I am sure EPSR will play an increasingly important role in years to come.'

-Professor Qvortrup recently delivered his inaugural lecture; "Peace, Prosperity and Good Government" to a full auditorium to colleagues, GLP and members of the public.
+Professor Qvortrup recently delivered his inaugural lecture; "Peace, Prosperity and Good Government" to a full auditorium to colleagues and members of the public.
 This lecture will be available to download shortly from the CTPSR website.